Interfacing Arduino with ST7789 TFT Display – Graphics Test Example

 Project circuit schematic diagram is shown below.

-The ST7789 display module shown in project circuit diagram has 7 pins: (from right to left): GND (ground), VCC, SCL (serial clock), SDA (serial data), RES (reset), DC (or D/C: data/command) and BLK (back light).
+The ST7789 display module shown in project circuit diagram has 7 pins: (from to left to right): GND (ground), VCC, SCL (serial clock), SDA (serial data), RES (reset), DC (or D/C: data/command) and BLK (back light).

 Connecting the BLK pin is optional.
 The back light turns off when the BLK pin connected to the ground (GND).